Edited August, 23, 2022

 - Third, working titles applicable to what the breeder is trying to improve.
 For example, one working line breeder may focus on herding, another search and rescue, and another police work.
 I am even okay with breeders that breed GSDs for service work as long as they are titling in some way (perhaps obedience titles or therapy certs) and creating better and better dogs.
 Included in this is continued training with the sires and dams.
 Not just titling them never working them again, or purchasing already titled and never training with the dog.

-- Fourth, breeding after two years of age and not overbreeding.
-It is OKAY to breed back to back but not to constantly breed back to back.
+- Fourth, ideally breeding after two years of age and not overbreeding.

 - Fifth, correctly advertising what kind of dogs they are producing and providing proof that the progeny have gone on to do this type of work.
 Admit the flaws in your dogs and explain how you are breeding to work that out of your lines.